BKWeah/dsvi-school-directory/directory_readme.md

 • The Permit to Operate or Accreditation Certificate is submitted during onboarding and displayed in the directory 📈 Ongoing Visibility Benefits
 All listed schools enjoy:
-• The DSVI Directory of Schools will be featured on our official website
+• The GyaWe Directory of Schools will be featured on our official website
 • Regular social media promotions
 • Enhanced search engine optimization (SEO)
-• Referral traffic from DSVI’s campaigns and media partners 🚀 PAGE 3: “DSVI Promo Boost Console” – School Ad Tool
+• Referral traffic from DSVI’s campaigns and media partners 🚀 PAGE 3: "GyaWe Promo Boost Console" – School Ad Tool
 Purpose: Empower listed schools to promote themselves via in-directory scroll ads targeted to registered users.
 💡 How It Works (School Journey)
 1. Access the Promo Console